roaked/roaked.github.io/content/docs/2code/3si/_index.md

 Upon reviewing the results from the testing set, the anticipated hierarchy of performance among models held true: neural networks outperformed fuzzy models, which, in turn, surpassed clustering methods.
 The accuracies obtained for all features were as follows: Artificial Neural Network (ANN) at 97.3%, Takagi-Sugeno Fuzzy Inference System (T-S FIS) at 95.9%, Fuzzy Clustering Means (FCM) at 94.1%, and K-Means (KM) also at 94.1%.
 As expected, the use of only linguistic features resulted in lower accuracies due to fewer comparison terms.

+{{< hint tip >}}
 Observing the performance on training versus testing sets revealed slight overfitting in the NN and T-S FIS models, showcasing approximately 1% higher accuracy in the training set.
-To address this issue, augmenting the dataset and employing regularization techniques could enhance model generalization, ensuring better learning of patterns from the training data.
+To address this issue, augmenting the dataset and employing regularization techniques could enhance model generalization, ensuring better learning of patterns from the training data.{{< /hint >}}

 Interestingly, FCM and KM showed closely aligned results, especially with linguistic features where they were identical.
 Altering the exponent for the fuzzy partition matrix could prompt FCM to converge towards KM values.